 Thus, the rest of the EPRS system (piping, valves, disposal systems) should have a similarly simple design.
 If a scrubber or a flare is the disposal systems of choice, their reliability must be guaranteed at the required level.
 And this includes, of course, periodic verification.
-Manual valve at any point in the EPRS route in any place of an EPRS, if they cannot be avoided altogether, are always to be closely monitored, as they can become a reliability bottleneck for the entire system.
+Manual valves in any place of an EPRS, if they cannot be avoided altogether, are always to be closely monitored, as they can become a reliability bottleneck for the entire system.
 A system for locking manual valves in their safe positions is certainly a requirement in these cases.